kevinthayes/MSHP2/README.txt

 INSTALL FROM GITHUB:
 	Ask Mr. Hayes for the github repo url -- he should have been made owner.
 If not, it’s called MSHP.
 Good luck finding that (it stands for Magical Sparkly Handheld Polyhedrons, but that was too long.)

+History: Made by MSHP team in 2019, picked up by CDKT team in 2020.

 USING PROJECT:
 	How to configure the project: